dongyemeng/myreadings/a_song_of_ice_and_fire/tv_series/quotes.md

 >
 > Power resides where men believe it resides.
 It's a trick, a shadow on the wall.
 And a very small man can cast a very large shadow.

+#S0401
+> You always know when a man is telling a lie.
+How did you acquire this magical power?

+> I grew up in King’s Landing.

 #S04E03
 > Money buys a man’s silence for a time.
 A bolt in the heart buys it forever.